James O. Richardson: Pearl Harbor and aftermath

 Beginning in January 1940, Richardson was Commander in Chief, United States Fleet (CinCUS), which was command of both the Scouting Force (Atlantic Fleet) and Battle Force (Pacific Fleet).
 At the time of his appointment, Richardson was particularly suited for the post:

 [Richardson] was one of the Navy's foremost figures.
 Since his earliest days, after leaving Annapolis, he had made the study of Japanese warfare his life's work.
 He was beyond question the Navy's outstanding authority on Pacific naval warfare and Japanese strategy.

 Richardson held the position during a stressful period marked by presidential orders to deploy the Pacific part of the fleet to Pearl Harbor from its traditional naval base in San Diego, California.
 He noted:

-In 1940, the policy-making branch of the Government in foreign affairs – the President and the Secretary of State – thought that stationing the Fleet in Hawaii would restrain the Japanese.
+In 1940, the policy-making branch of the Government in foreign affairs − the President and the Secretary of State − thought that stationing the Fleet in Hawaii would restrain the Japanese.
 They did not ask their senior military advisors whether it would accomplish such an end.

 Richardson protested this redeployment to President Franklin D. Roosevelt and to others in Washington.
 He believed that advanced bases like Guam and Hawaii were necessary, but that insufficient funding and efforts had been made to prepare them for use in wartime.
 He also believed future battles in the Pacific would involve aircraft carriers, and more scouting forces would be needed to locate them.
-Additionally, Richardson argued that morale would suffer due to "too few white women; shopkeepers gypped the sailors."
-Richardson recognized how vulnerable the Fleet was in such an exposed and remote position, a logistical nightmare that was only worsened by the slim resources and the lack of preparation and organization.
+Additionally, Richardson argued that morale would suffer due to there being "too few white women; shopkeepers gypped the sailors."
+Richardson recognized how vulnerable the fleet would be in such an exposed and remote position, a logistical nightmare that was only worsened by the slim resources and the lack of preparation and organization.
 Richardson argued such a forward defense was not practical or useful, despite Japan's attack on China and whatever promises had been made to the United Kingdom to come to its aid if attacked.
-According to advance knowledge conspiracy theorist John T. Flynn, the fleet had little in the way of housing, materials, or defensive mechanisms at Pearl Harbor.
 Richardson wanted to return to the West Coast, prepare the fleet, and then perhaps return to Pearl Harbor:

-It was Richardson's belief – and indeed generally supported by the Navy – that the Fleet should never be berthed inside Pearl Harbor where it would be a mark for attack.
-This was particularly true in such troubled times when the airways of the East were hot with rumors of approaching conflict.
-What is more, Richardson held the belief that Pearl Harbor was the logical first point of attack for the Japanese High Command, wedded as it was to the theory of undeclared and surprise warfare.
-For ten years the U.S. Navy held "attacks" on the Army defenses at Pearl Harbor, and were always successful.
-Defending the base was rather hopeless, in his mind.